jwalkerbg/smdemo/README.md

 ## States

-States in SM have individual codes, that are presented by ```enums```.
-It is convenient that each state machine in the applicaion to have its own definition.
+States in FSM have individual codes, that are presented by ```enums```.
+It is convenient that each state machine in the applicaion to have its own definition of states.
 And example:

+The state machine is called ```P1`` (the process P1).
+Its states are:
 ```
 enum sP1_states {
     sP1_START, sP1_RESOLVE, sP1_F1, sP1_F2, sP1_F3, sP1_F4,